Commodore (Pakistan)

-Commodore /kəmədr/ (abbreviated as CDRE or CDREPN) is a one-star commissioned armed officer rank in the Pakistan Navy, coast guards, and marines.
+Commodore /kəmədr/ (abbreviated as CDRE or CDREPN) is a one-star commissioned armed senior officer rank in the Pakistan Navy, and marines.
 It is the fourth-highest rank in Pakistan armed services with a NATO code of OF-6, it is worn on epaulettes with a one-star insignia, it ranks above OF-5 rank Captain and below two-star rank Rear Admiral.
 Commodore is equivalent to the rank of Brigadier of Pakistan Army and Air Commodore of the Pakistan Air Force.
+A Pakistani Commodore rank may be abbreviated as CDREPN to distinguish it from the same ranks offered in other countries, although there is no official abbreviation available for a Pakistani commodore.

-A Pakistani commodore may be abbreviated as CDREPN to distinguish it from the same ranks offered in other countries, although there is no official abbreviation available for a Pakistani commodore.
-Commodore rank in the Pakistan Navy is not authorised to have a flag lieutenant as it is not an Admiral rank.
-Commodore rank is only considered as the most junior of the flag officer rank when commanding senior military appointments, principle staff commands, operational and type commands in Pakistan Navy.
+Commodore (rank) in the Pakistan Navy is not authorised to have a flag lieutenant as it is not an Admiral rank.
+Commodore rank is only considered as the most junior of the flag officer rank when commanding senior military appointments (typically of 1 star level), principle staff commands (as acting if higher rank typically of 2 or 3 star temporarily not present or available), operational and type commands (typically of 1 star level) in Pakistan Navy.